lipeifeng1101/BMFAN/README.md

 ## Data pre-processing
    The images of SDUMLA and HKPU can be used directly for training.
 However, in order to get better recognition results, we pre-processed the images before training:

-   1、Pre-process the images using the methods in `/pre-process folder`
+   1、Pre-process the images using the methods in `BMFAN/pre-process`

    2、Save the processed image as the dataset used in this article.